-In order to support children who require extra support, either due to a specific learning difficulty, such as Dyslexia or Dyspraxia, or through the necessity simply to catch up with the mainstream, due to illness or a gap in their previous education, one of four approaches may be employed:
+In order to support children who require extra support, either due to a specific learning difficulty, such as Dyslexia or Dyspraxia, or through the necessity simply to catch up with the mainstream, due to illness or a gap in their previous education, one of three approaches may be employed:

-- The pupil may be withdrawn from classes to receive individual tuition from a specialist teacher in the Learning Support department. - The pupil may be supported within the mainstream classroom through 'Class Support' by their teacher with the guidance of the Learning Support department. - Group Learning Support takes place three times a week.
-These lessons are not charged and are timetabled into the school day.
-During Literacy Group Learning Support lessons we look at: essay planning, revision techniques, understanding key words for all subjects, revision of punctuation and reading comprehension skills and descriptive writing techniques.
-In maths Group Learning Support, we cover: exam technique, practical workings, practising past papers and general mathematical skills.
-Pupils also work with the school Educational Psychologist to develop concentration and attention skills. - Pupils can attend Group Learning Support in addition to individual support lessons if needed.
+- The pupil may be withdrawn from classes to receive individual tuition from a specialist teacher in the Learning Support department. - The pupil may be supported within the mainstream classroom through 'Class Support' by their teacher with the guidance of the Learning Support department. - Group Learning Support is a chance for pupils to have extra Maths and English support.
+They take place three times a week instead of a second language.
+These lessons are not charged and are timetabled into the school day. - A combination of both of the above.